urdarinda/testgg/README.md

 # HackThePart Starter Project

 Hello NOOBS

-Use this project to make your first contribution to an open source project on GitHub.
+Use this project to make your first contribution to an open source project on GitHub :octocat: .
 Practice making your first pull request to a public repository before doing the real thing!

 Join us by getting involved in the open source community by completing some simple tasks in this project.